BryanShea0207/In-class/Notes/Notes 2-20.md

 Semver
 semantic versioning

-by putting a ~ infront of a version will get you the latest bug fix ^ means give me the version number i asked for at least the minor verison specified
+by putting a ~ in front of a version will get you the latest bug fix ^ means give me the version number i asked for at least the minor verison specified

 run pnpm i to install the dependencies

 There is always a possibility that when you run a program ir uses a package that could be updated without you know

+pnpm dont use -g it will instal as a global

+NodeMon watches file directory on disc for file changes and restarts ifi